aeracoop/openlightmotion-node/README.md

 If you want to test the rest of the system without the camera, you can enable a fake reader that will generate random coordinates instead of trying to read them from the camera.

 To do this, uncomment `#define USE_FAKE_READER` from the top of `main.ino`, rebuild and upload the firmware.

+## Statistics

+You can access a page displaying various statistics about the node by accessing the /stats page.

+## Networking

+Please note that once you configure the node to connect to an access point, you will be able to access the web server also from a machine connected to that network, without having to connect to the node's AP directly.

+The only problem with this is that you don't know the IP address of the node on the network, because it is assigned by DHCP.

+If you control the DHCP server, then you can make sure that each node always gets the same IP (ideally with the last digit equal to the node_number).

+Otherwise you can connect once to the node's AP (OpenLightMotionNode_N) and check the /stats page.
+This page will display the IP.

+You usually need to do this only a few times, because DHCP servers tend to re-assign the same address to the same client for a while.

 ## Authors and Contributors
 This project is mainly developped by @lotelx, @nerochiaro, wiht some collaborators.